veillette/physics-book/contents/ch4NormalTensionAndOtherExamplesOfForces.md

 <div class="title">
 Weight on an Incline, a Two-Dimensional Problem
 </div>
-Consider the skier on a slope shown in [Figure](#fig2).
+Consider the skier on a slope shown in [Figure 2](#fig2).
 Her mass including equipment is 60.0 kg.
 (a) What is her acceleration if friction is negligible?
 (b) What is her acceleration if friction is known to be 45.0 N?